Chibuzorn/Excel-Call-Center-Dashboard/README.md

 # Excel-Call-Center-Dashboard
 This is a call center dashboard created with data from October 2020.
-It has over 30,000 rows of data.
 ## Project Overview
 This project is basically about information visualization of the data sets after a little bit of cleaning to be able to see valuable insights of the data.
 ## Tool Used